 If you answered “not much,” you are definitely in the majority.

-For example, the latest research on goal setting and achievement shows that individuals who can vividly picture and describe their goals are between 1.2 and 1.4 times more likely to achieve those goals.
+For example, the latest research on goal setting and achievement shows that individuals who can vividly picture and describe their goals are between 1.2 and 1.4 times more likely to achieve them.

 Now that you know that consider this: